Supine Restraint: Planning Ahead Rather Than Reacting

 - 2 min read

 In healthcare, there are times when staff may need to use physical intervention to keep a service user safe.
 One approach, supine restraint, involves guiding someone safely onto their back in a controlled way.
-It’s not something to be done on the spur of the moment—it works best when it is planned and part of a care plan.
+It is not something to be done on the spur of the moment; it works best when it is planned and part of a care plan.

 When a care plan identifies that a physical intervention may be necessary, staff can: